Vomiting Blood During Pregnancy: Causes, Signs & Treatment

 - Home Remedies

-A common yet relatively unknown problem that many women experience in their pregnancy is vomiting blood.
+A common yet relatively unknown problem that many women experience is spitting up blood while pregnant.
 Although vomiting blood in the early stages of pregnancy is normal, it could be a sign of an underlying condition.
 Experiencing morning sickness or vomiting for a long period of time could cause vomiting of blood during pregnancy.
 If you are pregnant and vomit severely, it could rupture your oesophagus lining, and the blood may spew out.
 There is no reason to panic as it could be treated.
 However, there are some serious conditions which could lead to vomiting of blood during pregnancy.
 These conditions could be a sign of worry and must be diagnosed and treated appropriately.

 Also Read: Home Remedies for Vomiting in Pregnancy

-Vomiting blood during pregnancy is known as hematemesis and it may happen because of various medical reasons ranging from a small nosebleed or serious bleeding of the intestine.
-Hematemesis is not characterized by the presence of streaks of blood in the bile.
-In this condition, the blood looks black or dark brown in colour similar to ground coffee.
+Puking blood while pregnant is known as hematemesis, and it may happen because of various medical reasons ranging from a small nosebleed or serious bleeding of the intestine.
+In this condition, the blood looks black or dark brown in colour, similar to ground coffee.
 Vomiting blood in the first trimester of pregnancy is common, as morning sickness is at its worst then.
-The bleeding occurs due to a tear in the oesophagus and the bleeding in the upper gastrointestinal tract is primarily caused by the force of the previous vomiting.
+The bleeding occurs due to a tear in the oesophagus, and the bleeding in the upper gastrointestinal tract is primarily caused by the force of the previous vomiting.

 Also Read: Vomiting in Third Trimester while Pregnant